numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

     :math:`\mathbb{R}^n\to\mathbb{R}` with scalable input space, that is, :math:`n` is not (yet) determined.
-Functions are parametrized such that different *instances* of the "same" function are available, e.g. translated or shifted versions.
+Functions are parametrized such that different *instances* of the "same" function are available, e.g. translated or rotated versions.

 *problem*
-    We talk about a *problem*, |coco_problem_t|_, as a specific *function instance* on which the optimization algorithm is run.
+    We talk about a *problem*, |coco_problem_t|_, as a specific *function instance* on which an optimization algorithm is run.
 Specifically, a problem can be described as the triple ``(dimension, function, instance)``.
 A problem can be evaluated and returns an :math:`f`-value.
 In the context of performance assessment, a target :math:`f`- or indicator-value is attached to each problem.